Boston Medical Center (BMC) Grayken Center for Addiction Training and Technical Assistance (TTA)

 The SUD Care Continuum ECHO® is an interdisciplinary learning community that encourages participation from all members of the team caring for patients with SUD.
 Participants learn from experts in the field of addiction as well as from one another.
 Free CME, CE, and CEU credits are available.

 The ECHO® Model uses a simple videoconferencing platform (Zoom) to link participants across Massachusetts and the SUD Care Continuum ECHO® Hub Team at BMC.
 Care teams have the opportunity to learn from each other and to receive specialist input from the interdisciplinary Hub team.
 The foundation of the teleECHO® clinic is case-based learning, in which participants discuss real de-identified patient cases.
 Each SUD Care Continuum ECHO® session includes a brief didactic relevant to the treatment of patients with addiction.
-Subjects include:
+Topics include*:

 Project ECHO® at BMC